 Generally, to file a judgment lien, an abstract of judgment must be issued by the justice court.
 Some justice courts have a form available on their website to request an abstract of judgment.

-Once the abstract of judgment has been issued, it may then be filed with the county clerk where the real property is located.
-County clerks will require a fee in order to record this document into the property records.
-Check the county clerk's website or contact their office for their current fee schedule.
+Once the abstract of judgment has been issued, it may then be filed with the county clerk's office where the real property is located or where property may be located in the future.